Chinese Stocks Face Worst Market Crash In Years In Response To Coronavirus Outbreak

 Chinese stocks plunged on Monday as the coronavirus continues to plague Wuhan, the capital of Central China’s Hubei Province, and other parts of mainland China, according to Bloomberg.

-The free-floating CSI Index, which comprises 300 A-share stocks listed on either the Shanghai or Shenzhen Stock Exchanges, was closed for Lunar New Year from January 23 to February 2.
+The free-floating CSI Index, which comprises 300 A-share stocks listed on either the Shanghai or Shenzhen Stock Exchanges, was closed for the Lunar New Year from January 23 to February 2.

 It re-opened on February 3 to drops as high as 9.1 percent and a loss of $393 billion for the Shanghai Stock Exchange, making this the worst opening the index has seen in nearly 13 years, according to Reuters.

-The last worst one-day crash happened in August 2015.
+The previous worst one-day crash occurred in August 2015.

 “It is really hard to trade stocks,” Li Shuwei, chairman at Beijing WanDeFu Investment Management Co, told Bloomberg.